MvdDonk/brewfather/README.md

 ![dashboard-single-batch.png](dashboard-single-batch.png)

 # Multiple Batch Support
-TODO Native basic support (preview)
+You can track multiple batches by either using the [Multiple batch support (preview)](#multi-batches) option, see below or  by using custom template and sensors:

+## Alternative using all Brewfather API data sensor
+*In order to use the Brewfather API data the option [All batches data sensor (experimental)](#all-batches-data) must be enabled.*

-Alternative using all Brewfather API data sensor Multiple batch support is available through the use of custom templates and a custom dashboard.
+Multiple batch support is available through the use of custom templates and a custom dashboard.
 All the data for all currently fermenting batches is stored in the `fermenting_batches` sensor.
 The `fermenting_batches` sensor as a `data` attribute that contains a list of all fermenting batches.
 The `data` attribute is a list of dictionaries.
 You can follow the below steps to add the custom templates and dashboard to display all fermenting batch information in your Home Assistant.

 Copy the `custom_templates` contents into your Home Assistant's custom_templates folder, this should be in the config directory next to custom_components.
 If the custom_templates folder does not exist, create it.